-You must have a plan for attacking presses.
-There are a number of good press attacks on this page.
-We have used the "80-60-40" system for attacking pretty much anything we see.
+"80-60-40" system for attacking pretty much anything we see.
 I also like the 3-Up Press Breaker.
-Our high school varsity teams always used a secondary break to get the ball up the floor quickly.
+Our high school varsity teams have always used a secondary break to get the ball up the floor quickly.

 You'll also need a couple baseline man-to-man out-of-bounds plays, and a play or two for attacking the 2-3 zone on the inbounds.
 Also put in a sideline play or two, and maybe a "buzzer-beater".

 Also see: Basketball Coaches Preseason Checklist: A Quick Guide to Preparing for the Season